 One pebble tossed in the water can create ripples that go far.
-Ripple – Peace Research & Consulting, LLC, exists to help mission-driven organizations become more effective in situations of social conflict and injustice.
-As Principal Consultant, I provide strategy development, monitoring, evaluation and learning services, including customized support for faith-based and interreligious approaches.
-I am serious about working in ways that put local people first and respect the uniqueness of their contexts.
-Much of my work is international, but I also prioritize support for organizations in my home country of the USA.
-For more info, please see my bio.
+I launched Ripple – Peace Research & Consulting, LLC to help mission-driven organizations become more effective in situations of social conflict, injustice and fragility.
+As Principal Consultant, I provide strategy, monitoring, evaluation and learning services, including customized support for faith-based and interreligious approaches.
+I am serious about working in ways that put local people first and respect their contexts.
+Much of my work is international, but I also prioritize support for organizations in the USA.
+For more info, please see my bio or contact me.

 Context-Driven Strategy Development

-- Conflict Systems Analysis and human rights initiative strategy development in México and Colombia (with the Swedish Fellowship of Reconciliation).
+- Conflict Systems Analysis for human rights strategy development in México and Colombia (with the Swedish Fellowship of Reconciliation).

-- Making Sense of Turbulent Contexts analysis for humanitarian and development initiative strategy formation in multiple contexts (with World Vision International).
+- Making Sense of Turbulent Contexts analysis for humanitarian, development and advocacy strategy (with World Vision International).

-Ripple’s M&E work centers on peace initiatives that address ethnic and religious conflict, building on my own thematic expertise.
+Ripple’s MEL work centers on peace initiatives, building on my own thematic expertise.
 The emphasis is on utilization-focused approaches that support organizational learning and adaptation.
-Highlights of 2018 include:
+Highlights include:

-- Formative learning evaluation on cross-faith peacebuilding in Iraq, to help refine theories of change and M&E frameworks across the region (with Tearfund).
+- Formative evaluation on cross-faith peacebuilding in Iraq, to help refine theories of change and MEL frameworks across the Middle East (with Tearfund).

 - Summative evaluation on Muslim-Christian peacebuilding in Egypt, Bosnia & Herzegovina and the Philippines, to help inform next-phase global strategy (with Catholic Relief Services).

-To improve practice, we need to look beyond ‘the way we’ve always done things,’ and seek to discover what actually works.
+To improve practice, we need to look beyond ‘the way we’ve always done things,’ to explore what actually works.
 Ripple’s focus is on qualitative methods that emphasize collaboration and action.
-Recent examples include:
+Recent examples:

-- Identification of success factors for collective impact through peacebuilding networks (case study with CDA Collaborative Learning Projects and Mindanao Peaceweavers).
+- Identification of success factors for collective impact through peace advocacy networks (with CDA Collaborative Learning Projects and Mindanao Peaceweavers).

-- Cross-agency research on risks, opportunities and promising practices in response to the trends of countering & preventing violent extremism In US and international contexts (with multiple partners).
+- Cross-agency research on risks, opportunities and promising practices in preventing violent extremism (with multiple partners).

 Customized Support for Faith-Based and Interreligious Action

-Supporting faith-based action means understanding religious perspectives and practices as central to peacebuilding, on practitioners’ own terms.
-It also requires attention to the unique needs and capabilities of small organizations.
-Ongoing efforts include:
+Supporting faith-based action means understanding religious perspectives as central to peace, on practitioners’ own terms.
+It often requires attention to the unique needs of small local organizations.
+In addition to the faith-based projects above, other efforts include:

-- Advising on start-up M&E system for a small organization dedicated to Christian-Muslim peacebuilding primarily in the USA (with Peace Catalyst International – where I also serve on the Board of Directors).
+- Advising on start-up MEL system for a small organization dedicated to Christian-Muslim peacebuilding primarily in the USA (with Peace Catalyst International – where I also serve on the Board of Directors).

 - Emergent, adaptive approaches rooted in systems thinking for complex contexts